 Samsung is edging closer to releasing its first smart ring.
 A reference to the device has been spotted in the latest Samsung Health Beta.
 This follows on from a trademark filing published a few months ago.

-As originally reported by South Korean site Navier (via SamMobile), the tech giant is actively collaborating with multiple companies to develop the device.
+The tech giant has apparently been hard at work on the Galaxy Ring.
+Reports are that it is actively collaborating with multiple companies to develop the device.
 This is in order to secure technology such as parts and modules necessary to come up with a smart ring.
-No launch date has been specified yet.

 Essential reading: The best smart rings – health tracking from your finger

-Samsung already has a patent for a smart ring
+Samsung has a patent & trademark for a smart ring